jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 And much like dating, the internship process can be a bit depressing.
 There can be a lot of rejection, but remember that in both dating and internships, you only need to find one match.
+You do not need every company to say yes.
+You only need one door to open.
+Prepare well.
+Show up.
+Keep improving.
+Your opportunity will come.